wwelling/mod-camunda/README.md

 ### Development

 In order to facilitate development on mod-camunda in the context of Okapi there is a sync directory from the host machine to the guest machine.
 The host directory is at `.vagrant/sync` and it will contain `okapi`, `mod-camunda`, and `mod-workflow`.
 The development and git branch management can be done on the host machine.
 The guest directory is at `/sync`.
 The redeployment of a module must be done from the guest machine.
-This vagrant requires vbguest, hostmanager, and triggers to clear synced directory on host after destroy.

 ```
-vagrant plugin install vagrant-vbguest
-vagrant plugin install vagrant-hostmanager
-vagrant plugin install vagrant-triggers
 vagrant ssh
 sudo su
 cd /sync